MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 Set the location beacon labelled *Home* anywhere in your home.
 Set the location beacon labelled *Work* anywhere at your workplace.

-Once the location becaons are set in place, they can stay powered ON and remain untouched for the duration of the study.
+Once the location beacons are set in place, they can stay powered ON and remain untouched for the duration of the study.
 The expected battery life is 3 to 6 months.

 #### How to Clean